hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 The `?enable` flag is required, and its value must be `true` (to enter maintenance mode), or `false` (to resume normal operation).

+The `?reason` flag is optional, and can contain a text string explaining the reason for placing the node into maintenance mode.
+If no reason is provided, a default value will be used instead.

 The return code is 200 on success.

 ### <a name="agent_join"></a> /v1/agent/join/\<address\>